 The calf muscles often get massages to ease stress and relieve pain.
 In the case of some injuries, they may also be targeted to improve recovery, reduce tightness, or restore a full range of motion.

 The back area is also a focus of various massage techniques.
-Lower back pain is a common cause.
+Lower back pain is a common issue.
 Lymphatic circulation and blood flow can also be addressed using certain massage methods.
 Upper back problems include stilted flow, tightness, and tension.

 Massage can also alleviate problems with the hands and feet.

 Neck massages also target the shoulder area.
-As with other parts, tension in the muscles is a typical target.
+As with other areas, tension in the muscles is a typical target.
 For the neck, a reduction of headaches or inducing relaxation is also a goal.
 Shoulders can also be massaged to improve blood flow and range of motion.

 Finally, the thighs are often targeted.
 The various techniques are meant to relieve muscle tightness and increase blood circulation.
 In some cases, they may also help recovery after an injury or accident.
 Thigh massages are particularly common in athletes.